Updated August 2019

 Possible bases - Edinburgh, Perth, Dundee

 Perhaps Scotland’s most scenic and talked about area, Glencoe’s rugged peaks and unspoilt nature have been used in films such as Braveheart and James Bond’s Skyfall.
+It's absolutely mesmerising and one of the most loved day trips in Scotland.

 Possible bases - Fort William, Oban